Fastlane (2016): Aftermath

 On the following night's episode of Raw, Brock Lesnar attacked Dean Ambrose in the Joe Louis Arena parking lot in Detroit for costing him the match at Fastlane.
 The attack sent Ambrose to a hospital.
 Later on Raw, Lesnar and Paul Heyman issued a challenge to anyone in the locker room to face Lesnar at WrestleMania.
 The still-injured Ambrose drove an ambulance back into the arena to challenge Lesnar in a No Holds Barred Street Fight at WrestleMania 32.
 Lesnar attacked Ambrose with an F-5 and accepted the challenge.

-Ryback, Big Show, and Kane faced The Wyatt Family in a rematch on the following night on Raw.
-During the match, Ryback walked out of the match, allowing The Wyatt Family to take advantage and win the match when Bray Wyatt pinned Kane.
+Ryback, Big Show, and Kane faced The Wyatt Family (Luke Harper, Erick Rowan, and Bray Wyatt) in a rematch on the following night on Raw.
+During the match, Ryback walked out of the match, allowing The Wyatt Family to take advantage and win the match when Wyatt pinned Kane.
 Ryback later explained that he was sick of being in tag team matches.

 On the following night's episode of Raw, Chris Jericho called out AJ Styles and told him he finally earned his respect.
 The Social Outcasts then interrupted them, leading to Jericho and Styles teaming up and defeating Heath Slater and Curtis Axel of The Social Outcasts.
 After defeating The New Day in two consecutive matches, Jericho and Styles faced The New Day in a title match on the March 7 episode of Raw, in which Jericho was pinned by Big E. After the match, Jericho attacked Styles with three Codebreakers, turning heel in the process.
+Jericho stated that he was tired of the fans chanting for Styles and not him.
+Styles then challenged Jericho to a match at WrestleMania 32, but Jericho refused, stating he would rather sit with the crowd at WrestleMania rather than face him.
+On the March 28 episode of Raw, Styles distracted Jericho, causing him to lose his match.
+Afterwards, Jericho accepted the challenge.